TamasPalfi/User-stories/README.md

 ### Member updates credit card information

 Alex will login to their profile.
 Alex will navigate to their settings page on their personal profile.
 Member will choose change credit card button.
 System will prompt user with text boxes to enter new credit card information.
 User will enter name of card.
 User will enter card number.
 User will enter expiration date.
 User will enter CVV.
 Alex will hit the submit form button.
 Credit card will then be verified to make sure it is valid.
 System will send this to the database to update the current credit card information with this information.
 Credit card information updates.
+ - Non-Functional Aspects:
+   - Web Server receives form submission
+   - Web Server sends to Django backend
+   - Django backend accesses database through interface calls to update information associated with particular Member

 ### Member Confirms Tri-Monthly Credit Card Charge

 System will tell the credit card software it is time to charge Alex.
 Credit card system will charge member a random amount between $0.20 and $0.40.
 System will send automated email at specified time period telling member to validate the charge made to their account.
 Email will include a link that will direct the user to the page to enter the amount charged.
 System will start a timer for 3 days.
 Alex will login to their personal bank account and check for the charge from Members Only.
 Alex will click link provided in email.
 Alex will be redirected to the webpage with a form where they can enter the amount they were charged by the system.
 Alex will fill in the text box with that amount.
 Alex will hit the “Submit form” button.
 Webserver will receive this information and back end services will process it.
 System will compare this amount to the amount that was charged.
 If right, member will be directed back to the Members Only home page.
 If wrong, member will be blocked out of Members Only until they enter the right amount.
+- Non-Functional Aspects:
+   - Django backend sends automated credit card charge using Stripe.js
+   - Web Server receives charge amount input
+   - Django receives input and validates it is the same as amount charged

 ### Member does not enter the amount in time

 Alex doesn’t enter amount in time and is blocked from account.
 When Alex tries to access Members Only, they will be directed to a page telling them to send another charge.
-System tells credit card system to send another charge between $0.20 and $0.40.
+System tells credit card system to send another charge between $0.20 and $0.45.
 Credits card system sends another random charge.
 System sends Alex another email.
 System starts a timer for 3 days.
 Alex logs into their bank account and sees the charge from Members Only.
 Alex clicks button on email and is redirected to Members Only.
-Alex enters amount in and is either allowed back to website or entered the wrong amount.<br>
+Alex enters amount in and is either allowed back to website or entered the wrong amount.
+- Non-Functional Aspects:
+   - Django backend sends automated credit card charge using Stripe.js
+   - Web Server receives charge amount input
+   - Django receives input and validates it is the same as amount charged

 ### Member posts a status update on personal profile.

 Alex will click an option on their profile page that reads “create new post”.
 Alex will type URL, and can add any additional text to the post. tinyURL generator will shorten the URL given.
 Alex will hit “post”.
 The webserver will receive the request send it to the backend.
 Backend will process the request and post Alex link to their profile feed.
-Backend services will send the link to the database to store it as something Alex is interested in for potential future advertisement reasons.<br>
+Backend services will send the link to the database to store it as something Alex is interested in for potential future advertisement reasons.
+- Non-Functional Aspects:
+   - Web Server receives new post
+   - Django backend receives post information and posts it
+   - Django backend uses database interface to update post table with new post

 ### Member leaves comment on friend’s status.

 Alex will see their friend’s status on their profile feed.
 Alex will click the comment button that appears on the bottom of their friend’s post.
 The Webserver will get the request and pop up a text box overlay on the website.
 Alex will leave a comment, then hit “Post”.
 The Webserver will receive the request and send it to the backend services.
-Backend services will add it to the friend’s comment section on their post. <br>
+Backend services will add it to the friend’s comment section on their post.
+- Non-functional Aspects:
+   - Web Server receives new post
+   - Django backend receives comment information and posts it
+   - Django backend uses database interface to update comment table with new post

 ### Member invites a non-member to Members Only so that they can enjoy Members Only with them